> Car Care

-When do parking brake cables need replacing?
+When do parking brake cables need to be replaced?

 Parking brake cables.
 See more illustrations: Fig1

-No, the parking or emergency brake is a mandatory safety feature and if it doesn't work properly, the vehicle is considered unsafe.
-A faulty parking brake will cause the vehicle to fail a state (safety) inspection.
 If the parking brake cables or other parts of the parking brake mechanism are bad, they must be replaced.

 How can you check parking brake cables?